10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Getting there: Find your way to Tsukijishijo Station on the Oedo Line.
 From here, it’s less than ten minutes to the heart of the market.

-You’ve probably heard about Japan’s obsession with stationary.
-Watch it in action at Itōya Stationary Store, one of the coolest places to see in Ginza.
+You’ve probably heard about Japan’s obsession with stationery.
+Watch it in action at Itōya Stationery Store.
 Itōya rises up a whopping nine floors.
-It features everything you’d expect from a stationary shop in Japan, from pens and notebooks to postcards and folders.
+It features everything we’d expect from a stationery shop in Japan, from pens and notebooks to postcards and folders.

-At Itōya Stationary Store, you’ll find a variety of interesting objects to decorate your home & office.
-It even hosts art classes for budding artists.
+While exploring Itōya Stationery Store, I also spotted a variety of interesting objects to decorate the home and office.
+I even saw that they host art classes for budding artists.

-For a unique souvenir, head up to the business centre.
+For a unique souvenir, I’d suggest heading up to the business centre.
 Here, you can create a custom notebook, choosing your own paper and cover stock.

 Getting there: From Ginza Station, take Exit A8 in front of Mitsukoshi Ginza.
 Turn right and walk two blocks northeast on Chuo-dori.